linkmonica/test2img/README.md

 # test2img
-test with AnVIL and docker image from Jacques
+test with AnVIL and docker image from original package to trace failing package